 RESOURCES for NEWARK HISTORY

 By far the most comprehensive research guide to books, articles, published reports, and digitized material on Newark, past and present.
 Created by Natalie Borisovets of the Reference Department of Rutgers-Newark's Dana Library, the site includes sections on Newark history, geography and maps, architecture and landmarks, newspapers, politics and government, immigration and ethnic groups, arts, transportation, housing, schools, and other subjects.
-In many cases links to digital versions of books, articles, documents, and audio-visual materials are provided.
+In many cases links to digital versions of books, articles, documents, blog posts and audio-visual materials are provided.
+Access to some materials is limited to the Rutgers community.

 This site, hosted by the Old Newark Group and its Webmaster, Glenn Geisheimer, presents both original source material and links to other sources of data on Newark history.
 The site contains a "Memories" section, with several hundred original essays and recollections by Newark residents; more than 7,000 historic photographs and graphics, reproduced from many sources; and a bibliography.
 Other pages provide locations of census data, vital records, directories, military records, and immigration records, and links to digital versions, where available.